Autolus Therapeutics Announces - GuruFocus.com

+- Expanding the Autolus toolkit of T-cell engineering modules against complex and immunologically hostile cancers, including solid cancer applications

-LONDON, April 26, 2023 (GLOBE NEWSWIRE) -- Autolus Therapeutics plc ( AUTL), a clinical-stage biopharmaceutical company developing next-generation programmed T cell therapies, today announced a data update from the AUTO1/22 study (CARPALL) in Pediatric B-cell Acute Lymphoblastic Leukemia in an oral presentation at the 49th Annual Meeting of the European Society for Blood and Marrow Transplantation (EBMT), which is being held in Paris from April 23 to 26, 2023.
+LONDON, April 26, 2023 (GLOBE NEWSWIRE) -- Autolus Therapeutics plc ( AUTL), a clinical-stage biopharmaceutical company developing next-generation programmed T cell therapies, today announced the publication of a paper in Molecular Therapy Nucleic Acids1, titled ‘Novel Fas-TNFR chimeras that prevent Fas ligand-mediated kill and signal synergistically to enhance CAR T-cell efficacy.’

-CD19 negative relapse is a major cause of treatment failure after CD19 CAR T cell therapy for pediatric B-ALL.
-To address this, AUTO1/22 is designed to target both CD19 and CD22 using the fast-off rate CD19 CAR from obe-cel combined with a novel CD22 CAR capable of effective signaling in response to low antigen density1.

-Twelve patients with advanced pediatric B-ALL were treated in a study.
-AUTO1/22 maintained the safety profile of obe-cel alone, with no cases of severe cytokine release syndrome.
-AUTO1/22 induced MRD (minimal residual disease) negative CR in 83% (10 of 12) patients.
-This includes 2 (of 3) patients who had CD19 negative disease, demonstrating the efficacy of the CD22 CAR.
+CAR T cells have shown remarkable efficacy against hematological cancers, but their effectiveness in solid tumors has been limited by inhibitory factors expressed by the tumor or its microenvironment.
+One such inhibitory factor is Fas ligand (FasL), which binds to the Fas receptor (CD95) on the surface of an activated T cell and triggers the CAR T cell to die by apoptosis.

+The research group at Autolus tested several Fas chimeras which consist of the extracellular domain of Fas fused to the intracellular domain from different TNF receptor superfamily members.
+Expression of these chimeras in a CAR T cell not only blocks apoptosis triggered by FasL, but results in co-stimulation, which promotes CAR T cell survival and proliferation.

 About Autolus Therapeutics plc